Galerie St. Etienne

-Galerie St. Etienne is an Expressionism art gallery operating in the United States, founded in Vienna in 1923 by Otto Kallir (originally Otto Nirenstein) as the Neue Galerie.
+Galerie St. Etienne is a New York art gallery specializing in Austrian and German Expressionism, established in Vienna in 1939 by Otto Kallir (originally Otto Nirenstein).
+In 1923, Kallir founded the Neue Galerie in Vienna.
 Forced to leave Austria after the 1938 Nazi invasion, Kallir established his gallery in Paris as the Galerie St. Etienne, named after the Neue Galerie's location near Vienna's Cathedral of St. Stephen.
-In 1939, Kallir and his family left France for the United States, where he reestablished the Galerie St. Etienne on 46 West 57th Street in New York City.
-The gallery still exists, run by Otto Kallir's granddaughter Jane and Hildegard Bachert on 24 West 57th Street.
-It maintains a reputation as a principal harbinger of Austrian and German Expressionism to the US.
+In 1939, Kallir and his family left France for the United States, moving the Galerie St. Etienne to New York City.
+The gallery still exists, run by Otto Kallir's granddaughter Jane at 24 West 57th Street.